 What Distinguishes Converged and Hyperconverged from Composable Infrastructure?

-Data centers need to be simpler to manage, more efficient and optimized for both applications and operations—more software driven, with faster deployments and an overall infrastructure designed for business needs.
+Data centres need to be simpler to manage, more efficient and optimised for both applications and operations – more software-driven, with faster deployments and an overall infrastructure designed for business needs.
 Choosing the right infrastructure is paramount and you have a variety of approaches.

 Converged systems are simple to manage, integrated, scalable and purpose-built typically for a specific workload.
-Hyperconverged systems are simple and scalable also—built for virtualized workloads.
+Hyperconverged systems are simple and scalable also – built for virtualised workloads.
 But both converged and hyperconverged systems are fixed.
 Composable systems are also simple to manage, but are dynamic and can flex a fluid pool of infrastructure resources to meet any workload SLA.